ayothepizzaisthere/motiquotes/README.md

 7. Press Enter to execute the command.
 8. Wait for the repository to download.
 Once complete, you will have a local copy of the repository on your computer.
 ________________________________________________________________________________________________________________________________________________
+# Why did i do this Project?
+> # This project was made for me to expirement with the PyGame Library.
+> >
+I did learn a lot from this project and i actually enjoyed making this!
+I will of course look into more python libraries soon!